sambrentnall/minimal-mistakes/_drafts/GatewayOnHyperVCore.md

    ```
    ![RenameNetAdaptor](/assets/images/posts/GatewayOnHyperVCore/RenameNetAdaptor.jpg)

-1. Next we'll configure and validate the internal network adaptors IP details, DNS Addresses and disable IPv6 for both adaptors.
-I'm setting my DNS addresses to 172.0.0.10 as this will be my DC and 192.168.1.254 as this is my external router
+1. Next we'll configure and validate the internal network adaptors IP details, DNS Addresses, and disable IPv6 for both adaptors.
+I'm setting my DNS addresses to 172.0.0.10 as this will be my DC, and 192.168.1.254 as this is my external router.

    ```Powershell
    > New-NetIPAddress -InterfaceAlias Internal -IPAddress 172.0.0.1 -PrefixLength 24